 Music Enhances Our 10 AM Sunday Services

 Preludes center us in meditation, preparing our minds to let go of everyday worries; postludes help us to depart with renewed energy.

-Our Chancel Choir's broad repertory gives us classics of Bach, Handel, Vivaldi, and Mozart and also the music of contemporary composers such as Calvin Hampton, Hal Hopson, Mark Miller, John Rutter, Natalie Sleeth, Audrey Snyder, Linda Spevacek and arrangers of American spirituals.
-The Chancel Choir helps to lead us in worship and deepens our spiritual experience with special liturgical music and diverse anthems.
+Our Chancel Choir's broad repertory gives us classics of Bach, Handel, Vivaldi, and Mozart and also the music of contemporary composers such as Calvin Hampton, Hal Hopson, Mark Miller, John Rutter, Natalie Sleeth, Audrey Snyder, Heather Sorenson.
+The chancel choir helps to lead us in worship and deepens our spiritual experience with special liturgical music and diverse anthems.
 This congenial and dedicated group is open to anyone who likes to sing and can devote two hours of preparation per week--an hour before and after the 10 am service each Sunday.

 Every Christmas Eve our Pick-Up Choir for the early family service draws many singers who don't have time for an all-year commitment.

 We are fortunate to have instrumental soloists from the congregation.